 aws), and Neon domain (

+Connection strings for a Neon databases can be obtained from the Connection Details widget on the Neon Dashboard.
 For information about connecting to Neon, see Connect from any application.

 See Neon Console.

-A part of the Neon architecture that manages cloud storage and compute resources.
+The part of the Neon architecture that manages cloud storage and compute resources.

 neondb which resides in the default

 public schema.
 A Neon project can contain multiple databases.
-Users cannot manipulate system databases, such as
+Users cannot manipulate system databases, such as the

 A collection of database instances, typically managed as a single entity.